Ensuring the protection of investor rights is one of the most important priorities of the securities market regulator of any country.

 SEBI mutual funds are mutual funds that are registered and regulated by SEBI.
 They are required to adhere to SEBI regulations regarding investment, operations and disclosure.

 Yes, SEBI is the regulator of mutual funds in India Mutual funds in India need to be registered with SEBI and comply with SEBI regulations regarding investment, operations, and disclosure.
 SEBI also monitors the performance of mutual funds and takes action against any fund or fund house that violates regulations.
-It ensures that mutual funds operate in a transparent and fair manner.
+It ensures that mutual funds operate transparently and fairly.